 “Long before the first bugles sounded from the barracks within the city, and the cantonments surrounding it, most of the people in the city were already awake” (opening lines).

 A beautifully woven tapestry of prose, William Faulkner’s A Fable is nevertheless a convoluted, befuddling, and impenetrable novel.
 It stands forth like a towering mountain, daring readers to attempt a summit in the hopes of accomplishing something worthwhile, though unlike some of Faulkner’s other celebrated novels, A Fable simply does not offer much in the way of substance.
-A Fable is a pretentious, loquacious Christian allegory –the kind of story that elicits more eye-rolls than literary elevation.
-Despite winning both the National Book Award and the Pulitzer Prize in 1955 (the first of two Pulitzers for Faulkner), and also the Nobel Prize for Literature several years earlier in 1949-1950 (his first major published work since his Nobel win), this novel quickly fell out of favor among the cultured class, and it has since been critically panned as a failure.
-As with many other winners of the Pulitzer, the honor in 1955 was likely bestowed as a recognition of the author’s other vastly superior works.
-Faulkner initially conceived of the story offhandedly while working on Hollywood scripts.
-He then spent the better part of ten years carefully plotting its structure, even lining the walls of his study in Oxford, Mississippi with the days of the week as featured in the novel, hoping the book would be his magnum opus.
+A Fable is a pretentious, loquacious Christian allegory –the kind of novel that elicits eye-rolls rather than serious literary praise.
+Despite winning both the National Book Award and the Pulitzer Prize in 1955 (the first of two Pulitzer Prizes for Faulkner), in addition to Faulkner’s Nobel Prize for Literature several years earlier in 1949-1950, A Fable quickly fell out of favor among the cultured class, and it has since been critically panned as a failure.
+The book was Faulkner’s first major published work since his Nobel Prize win.
+As with many other winners of the Pulitzer, the honor in 1955 was likely bestowed in recognition of the author’s full oeuvre which included many other vastly superior works.
+Faulkner initially conceived of the story offhandedly while working on several Hollywood scripts.
+He then spent the better part of ten years carefully plotting its structure, even lining the walls of his study in Oxford, Mississippi with the days of the week as featured in the novel, hoping the book would be remembered as his magnum opus.
 However, today A Fable is often rightly ranked near the bottom of Faulkner’s novels.
-In spite of an avalanche of accolades, awarded primarily by cultural institutions fearful of neglecting one of America’s most celebrated writers, A Fable was best described by Charles Rolo writing in the Atlantic in 1954 as “a heroically ambitious failure.”
+In spite of an avalanche of accolades, awarded primarily by cultural institutions fearful of neglecting one of America’s most celebrated writers, A Fable was best described by Charles Rolo writing in The Atlantic in 1954 as “a heroically ambitious failure.”

-One of the few Faulkner novels not set in the fictional Mississippi region of Yoknapatawpha County (based on his home county of Lafayette), A Fable takes place across the world inside the French trenches of World War I. The year is 1918 and the beleaguered French soldiers are growing weary of fighting after four years of bitter stalemate.
-Each chapter takes place across a week or so, with the inclusion of fragmented flashbacks and flashforwards, as one entire French brigade commits mutiny.
+One of the few Faulkner novels not set in the fictional Mississippi region of Yoknapatawpha County (which was based on his own home county of Lafayette), A Fable takes place inside the French trenches during World War I. The year is 1918 and the beleaguered French soldiers are growing weary of fighting after four long years of bitter stalemate.
+Each chapter takes place across a week or so, with the inclusion of various fragmented flashbacks and flashforwards, as one entire French brigade commits mutiny.
 Led by a corporal and twelve of his companions, the regiment simply refuses to follow orders to launch another ill-fated offensive against the “Bosch.”
 Curiously, the opposing Germans also decline to launch a counter-offensive.

 The impact of the mutiny as described below was felt months later: